Descanonge/tomate/doc/source/tutorial.rst

     cstr.set_scan_in_file(scanlib.scan_in_file_nc, 'lat', 'lon')
     cstr.set_scan_filename(scanlib.get_date_from_matches, 'time', only_value=True)

+Only the time value will be fetch from the filename, so as we specify nothing for the time in-file index it will stay None for all time values.
+A None in-file index tells the filegroup that there is no time dimension for the data in file.
+Note that specifying the `only_values` keyword is actually superfluous as `get_date_from_matches` return a `(value, None)` tuple.

 The values and index of the coordinates is not the only thing we can scan for.
 The filegroup can look for coordinate specific attributes.
 This will only affect the scanning coordinate object.